BeCuriousS/starter-hugo-academic-1/content/authors/admin/_index.md

   url: https://tu-dresden.de/ing/elektrotechnik/ibmt/forschung/mm?set_language=en

 # Short bio (displayed in user profile at end of posts)
-bio: My research is focused around machine learning and its application to imaging photoplethysmography.
+bio: Currently, I'm focusing on machine learning and its application to imaging photoplethysmography.

 # Interests to show in About widget
 interests: